allenmichael/angular2-box-auth0-skeleton-app/README.md

     * Select "Custom App" and press "Next"
     * Select "Server Authentication" and press "Next"
         * *This sample demonstrates a server-to-server integration*
-    * Name the application "Box Auth0 Swift App - YOUR NAME"
+    * Name the application "Box Auth0 Angular2 App - YOUR NAME"
         * *Application names must be unique across Box*
     * Press "Create App" and then "View Your App"
     * Check the "Manage users" scope and press "Save Changes"